 Pupils are assessed from their starting point.
 This means that we expect pupils to learn as individuals and progress at the right level for them.
+In year 7, all pupils are assessed using Cognitive Ability Tests (CATs) and New Group Reading Test (NGRT).

-Information shared with teachers ensures that they have the information to adapt their lessons to the pupils in their classes.
+Information shared with teachers through Pupil Passports ensures that they have the information to adapt their lessons to the pupils in their classes.